perbaltzar/photoify/README.md

 * Error messages
 * Delete pictures from files system when deleted
 * Not able to follow yourself.
+* Look at saftey, logged in and owner of post

 ### FRONT END
 * Counting characters in biography and post description